jjcermeno/chuck-norris-jjcermeno/README.md

 ## Setting up environments with Docker & Docker Compose

-I created a folder (and repo) called happets-jjcermeno that contains a `docker-compose.yml` and a `Makefile` that organize the whole she-bang.
+I created a folder (and repo) called `chuck-norris-jjcermeno` that contains a `docker-compose.yml` and a `Makefile` that organize the whole she-bang.

 ## Docker, Docker Compose